-For students who have travelled within the past three weeks from Guinea, Liberia, Sierra Leone or Nigeria, seek medical attention if you develop any of the following symptoms: fever, headache, bodyaches, weakness, diarrhea, vomiting, or abdominal pain.
+For students who have travelled within the past three weeks from West Africa (specifically Guinea, Liberia, Sierra Leone, Nigeria, Congo, Senegal), seek medical attention if you develop any of the following symptoms: fever, headache, bodyaches, weakness, diarrhea, vomiting, or abdominal pain.
 It is important to understand that EVD is not an airborne disease.
 Individuals may become infected as a result of contact with the bodily fluids (vomit, diarrhea, sputum, blood, etc.) from persons who are confirmed to have EVD or who have died from EVD.
 Please call before arriving at Student Health to prevent the spread of illness to others and to expedite your care.
 For more information on the Ebola Virus outbreak, please visit the CDC website.